How to invest your first £100 in the UK

 How to get started

-You can find an in-depth article I’ve written on how to buy shares and index funds here — complete with a step-by-step guide to creating an account.
+And if you're ready to jump in, you can find an in-depth article on how to buy shares and index funds here – complete with a step-by-step guide to creating an account.

 Establishing a standing order so it coincides with your salary can be a great idea.